Justin Masterson: St. Louis Cardinals

 On July 30, 2014, the Indians traded Masterson to the St. Louis Cardinals for outfielder James Ramsey.
 To honor their former teammate, all Indians players donned Masterson's high-sock style for the next game after his trade against the Mariners.
 Masterson had been on the DL due to a knee injury for nearly a month when he was traded.
 The Cardinals activated him from the DL on August 1.
 He won his Cardinals debut against the Milwaukee Brewers the next day, a 9–7 victory, in spite of allowing five runs, seven hits and three walks in six IP.
 While batting, he collected his first hit and run scored of the season.

 Return to Boston Red Sox

 A free agent after the 2014 season, Masterson agreed to a one-year deal with Boston worth $9.5 million on December 11.
 On August 10, 2015, Masterson was designated for assignment by Boston.
-He was released on August 19.
+The first move of new general manager Dave Dombrowski was his release on August 19.

 Pittsburgh Pirates

-Masterson agreed to a minor league deal with the Pirates on April 14, 2016.
+On April 14, 2016, Masterson agreed to a minor league deal with the Pittsburgh Pirates organization.
+He played in 25 games for the Triple–A Indianapolis Indians, recording a 4.97 ERA with 32 strikeouts in 54 1/3 innings pitched.
+He elected free agency following the season on November 7.

 Los Angeles Dodgers

 On March 27, 2017, Masterson signed a minor league contract with the Los Angeles Dodgers and he was assigned to the Triple-A Oklahoma City Dodgers to begin the season.
-He remained with them all year and was 11–6 with a 4.13 ERA in 25 starts.
+He pitched in Triple–A all year and was 11–6 with a 4.13 ERA in 25 starts.
+He elected free agency following the season on November 6.

-Masterson retired on December 11, 2018.
+On December 11, 2018, Masterson announced his retirement from professional baseball.